-Performing updates post-install with RemoteUX
+Performing post-installation updates with RemoteUX

-The RemoteUX program allows you to push BIOS code updates, firmware code updates, and device-driver file updates to a remote target server that has an operating system installed.
-When running the RemoteUX program, you must insert the IBM UpdateXpress CD in the CD drive of the source system while the updates are deployed to the target server.
+You can use the RemoteUX program to push BIOS code updates, firmware code updates, and device-driver file updates to a remote target server that has an operating system installed.
+When running the RemoteUX program, you must insert the IBM UpdateXpress CD in the CD drive of the source system while the updates are being deployed to the target server.
 The RemoteUX program is in the root directory of the CD.

-RemoteUX supports the same Windows-based operating systems supported by the ServerGuide Scripting Toolkit.
-Both the source system and the target server must be running one of these supported Windows-based operating systems.
+RemoteUX supports the same Windows operating systems that are supported by the ServerGuide Scripting Toolkit.
+Both the source system and the target server must be running one of these supported Windows operating systems.